-We are developing stewardship guidelines for key ADAMA products, in addition to those that already exist, with a view to publishing the new guidelines by the end of 2023.
+We are developing stewardship quidelines for key ADAMA products, in addition to those that already exist, with a view to publishing the new guidelines by the end of 2023.
 These documents for farmers are short and easy-to-read, outlining the practical use of each product and ways to avoid any unwanted effects that could arise from incorrect application or storage.

-Together with RiceTec, a producer of hybrid and varietal rice seeds, we developed a rice stewardship program in the USA that helps farmers achieve high yields while protecting their land.
-The program includes stewardship guidelines for optimal application timing and rates of ADAMA crop protection products to ensure clean field foundations and effective pest control, as well as ongoing training for rice farmers.
+rates of ADAMA crop protection products to ensure clean field foundations and effective pest control, as well as ongoing training for rice farmers.